When Miss Magoo was born, I looked all over for a baby book. I was so excited to record everything about her (I know, first child and all that).

-Finally, in exasperation, I grabbed a composition notebook and started jotting down the silly things she did, milestones she reached, etc. And you know what?
-I love it!
+Finally, in exasperation, I grabbed a composition notebook and started jotting down the silly things she did, the milestones she reached, etc. And you know what?
+I loved it!

 I have to thank my friend Devin for teaching me this awesome skill around a decade ago (dang, we’re getting old!), and my mom for giving me the stories she wrote to my grandma about my sister and I when we were little, which inspired me to write the stories of my kids.

 - Glue Stick